NinVoido/spotify-vpn/doc/man-sections/client-options.rst

   the management interface.

 --client
-  A helper directive designed to simplify the configuration of OpenVPN's client mode.
+  A helper directive designed to simplify the configuration of spotify's client mode.
 This directive is equivalent to:
   ::